 In seventh-grade Mandarin, students continue to develop a solid foundation in all essential areas of Mandarin language learning that includes an increasing knowledge of tones, character strokes, radical parts, and the structure of Chinese characters.
 Students build their comprehension by using Mandarin fluently in real-life conversations about family, pets, body parts, the weather, colors, preferences for food and drinks, description of appearances, room decor, and common Chinese foods.
 At this level, learners increase their fluency in listening and speaking and further develop their reading and writing skills in Mandarin to where students are able to write short paragraphs.
 Beyond language proficiency, students demonstrate an understanding of cultural topics through project-based learning experiences.

-In health, seventh graders discuss male and female anatomy as it changes through puberty.
+Seventh graders discuss male and female anatomy as it changes through puberty.
 Students also delve into conversations about personal character and relationships (that also includes communication, negotiation, and assertiveness role play.
-Body image and medial literacy, along with internet safety, and drugs and alcohol are also central and related topics explored during the trimester of seventh grade health class.
+Body image and media literacy, along with internet safety and drugs and alcohol, are also central and related topics explored during the trimester.